jack4550/FYP-testing/README.md

 # FYP-testing
 testing github
-Jack is testing the code as well #by Jack
+Jack is testing the code as well #by Jack Park